 The professor, former senior political analyst at CNN, says especially interesting items in the second Kerry book examine "his relationship with John McCain, which began with 'simmering mistrust' on McCain's part and grew into warm, mutual respect.
 Also, the report on the one time George W. and Kerry met at Yale and had their first disagreement.
 On what issue?
 I'll leave that to you to find out."

-Read the entire column by clicking here.
-Access Ken Bode's essay on the Bush biographies here.
-Access other recent op-eds by Bode here, here, here, here, here, here, here and here.
+You'll find other recent op-eds by Bode here, here, here, here, here, here, here and here.
 Professor Bode reviewed Bill Clinton's autobiography, My Life, for the Boston Globe last Sunday.
 Read more here.
-Back

 Source: Indianapolis StarBack